wrld3d/wrld-react/README.md

 ## TypeScript Usage

-If you are using TypeScript you will need to add declarations for any widgets you wish to use .
+If you are using TypeScript you will need to add declarations for any widgets you wish to use.
 We are working to add these declarations to so you won't have to.

 ```tsx
 import React from "react";